nterreri/thesis/report/chapter1.md

-an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing (NLP) and tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in a growing effort to improve the quality of support cancer patients receive across the UK.
+an attempt at introducing the conversational User Interface in electronic health applications generally, investigate related natural language processing (NLP) and tasks, and in particular explore the applicability of computer advisors to Macmillan's eHNA in an effort to improve the quality of support cancer patients receive across the UK.

 Intelligent conversation systems have enjoyed an increasing amount of media